milansajai/QuickChai/README.md

-# 🛠️ PROJECT TITLE: [INSERT YOUR CREATIVE TITLE HERE]
+# 🛠️ PROJECT TITLE: QuickChai - Smart Canteen Keeping

 ## Idea Abstract

-**[INSERT CONCISE 2-3 SENTENCE SUMMARY HERE]** *Example: Our solution is a simple, real-time ordering system built for the Civil Canteen using Firebase.
-It provides students with a seamless ordering interface and gives staff immediate order verification tools.*
+QuickChai is a real-time canteen ordering system for students and staff.
+It allows students to browse the menu, place orders, and view order history, while staff can see live orders and verify payments instantly.

 ---